ionep/compiler/README.md

 1. *make*

-    Builds "parse.exe" to run the parser.
+    Builds "parse" to run the parser.

 2. *make clean*